commerce-agent/cap/docs/specification.md

 ### 3.1.
 Key CAP Terminology
 -   **Client Agent (or Personal AI Agent)**: A personal AI assistant (e.g., ChatGPT, Copilot, Claude), acting on behalf of an end-user, that initiates CAP operations by interacting with a Merchant Agent.
 -   **Agent Provider**: An organization or entity that develops, hosts, or otherwise makes a Client Agent (or Personal AI Agent) available to end-users.
--   **Crawler (or Indexer Bot)**: An automated software agent that systematically browses websites and CAP discovery mechanisms (such as DNS TXT records, HTML link tags, and A2A Agent Cards) to find and index CAP Merchant Agents and their declared capabilities (CAP Skills and product identifiers).
+-   **Crawler (or Indexer Bot)**: An automated software agent that systematically browses websites and CAP discovery mechanisms (such as DNS TXT records, HTML link tags, and A2A AgentCards) to find and index CAP Merchant Agents and their declared capabilities (CAP Skills and product identifiers).
 The purpose of such indexing is typically to build databases that can be used by Client Agents or other services to discover merchants or product information.
 -   **Merchant Agent**: A Merchant's system that exposes CAP e-commerce capabilities.
 It processes CAP Skill invocations and publishes a Capabilities Manifest.
 -   **CAP Skill**: A specific, standardized e-commerce capability defined by this CAP specification (e.g., `cap:product_search`, `cap:cart_manage`).
 CAP Skills are identified by unique skill IDs and are declared by Merchant Agents in their Capabilities Manifest.
 These correspond to A2A "skills" or "task intents" within the A2A framework.
--   **Capabilities Manifest**: A structured, machine-readable document published by a Merchant Agent, which **is an A2A Agent Card** as defined in Section 5.5 of the [A2A-SPEC].
+-   **Capabilities Manifest**: A structured, machine-readable document published by a Merchant Agent, which **is an A2A AgentCard** as defined in the [A2A-SPEC].
 It describes the Merchant Agent's identity, the CAP Skills it supports, the service endpoint URL for these skills, and required authentication mechanisms.
 -   **URN (Uniform Resource Name)**: A persistent, location-independent identifier, as defined in [RFC 8141].
 CAP uses URNs to identify products.

 *(Note: CAP leverages the standard A2A `Task.contextId` field, generated by the Merchant Agent, for linking related interactions and potentially for associating user personalization context.
 CAP does not define its own separate user context identifier.)*